 There are also some other companies who are shaking up the recruitment game in big ways including…

 The previous examples were innovative, albeit a bit out of reach for organizations with smaller budgets.
 But the sentiment that creativity goes a long way remains.
-To explore the pros and cons of each recruitment method, check out these helpful charts created by randstad.

 Beginning to bring everything we’ve covered full circle, effective recruitment mass marketing revolves around three things— creating communication in a space where your target audience is found, getting creative with your branding, and valuing quality over quantity.